NaokiSudo/Sudo_2022/README.md

 # Sudo_2022

-This folder provides R scripts for Sudo(2022).
+This folder provides R scripts for Sudo(2022) published in "Rationality and Society".

 # 1_impute_income.Rmd: Rmarkdown for imputing missing values of household income.
 # 2_T1_F1.R: Rscript for making Table 1 and Figure 1.